 5.)
 Inside the iMac is my new favorite tool: the REAPER DAW.
 I’ve ditched my Adobe Audition Creative Cloud subscription, and REAPER can do so much more.
 What’s it like?
 Check out this video showing my open source customized REAPER skin.
 Amazingly, this video was edited and exported using REAPER without the use of any video editing tools.
 It’s that powerful.
 And it costs about the same as one year subscription to Audition Creative Cloud, but then you’re not renting it.
 You own it!
 To get the most out of my DAW, I record at 48 kHz 24 bit, no matter what the final file resolution is.
 Always the best quality for source material!

 If you’re a corporate or E Learning producer with limited audio editing and processing capabilities, I can process the files for you using my suite of plugins to give you nice, gently processed, ready to publish audio with -3dBFS peaks.
 I was an audio engineer for film and broadcast years before I was a voice talent, so you can trust me on this!
 In the video below, I have recorded audio as-is in blue, and then the following yellow section is the same audio fully processed.

-You can connect with me on phone patch, Skype, or ipDTL.
-I even have an ipDTL to ISDN bridge at +1 213 228 6850.
+You can connect with me on Source Connect, Skype, or phone patch.
+And I’m experienced with connecting to studios that have ipDTL or SessionLinkPro.
 After the recording is done, I proof everything listening to my Yamaha HS50M monitors or Sennheiser HD280 headphones.